Ike Thomas

-Isaac Thomas (born November 4, 1947) is a former American football cornerback in the National Football League for the Dallas Cowboys, Green Bay Packers, and Buffalo Bills.
-He played college football at Bishop College and was drafted in the second round of the 1971 NFL Draft.
+Isaac Thomas (born November 4, 1947) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys, Green Bay Packers, and Buffalo Bills.
+He played college football for the Bishop Tigers and was selected in the second round of the 1971 NFL draft.

-Early years
+Early life

 Thomas attended Langston High School in Hot Springs, Arkansas.
 His achievements included football.
 He also played at Bishop College, an historically black college in Texas.
 As a senior, he intercepted 4 passes (2 returned for touchdowns), recovered 3 fumbles and received NAIA All-District 8 honors.

-He also participated in the 1971 College All-Star Game against the Baltimore Colts.
+He participated in the 1971 College All-Star Game against the Baltimore Colts.

 Professional career

 Dallas Cowboys

-Thomas was selected by the Dallas Cowboys in the second round (51st overall) of the 1971 NFL Draft.
+Thomas was selected by the Dallas Cowboys in the second round (51st overall) of the 1971 NFL draft.
 In training camp he was tried at wide receiver.
 He had 2 kickoff returns for touchdowns in his rookie season.
 One of those returns was a franchise record 101-yard score against the New York Jets.
 It still stands as the record for a Cowboys rookie, and Thomas is tied with Bryan McCann and Amos Marsh for making the second-longest play in Cowboys history, behind Alexander Wright's 102-yard kickoff return against the Atlanta Falcons in 1991.

 Thomas played one season with the Cowboys, averaging 42.1 yards per kickoff return, and was part of their winning team in Super Bowl VI.
 He was traded on September 5, 1972, to the Green Bay Packers, along with punter Ron Widby, for a 1973 second round-draft choice (#46-Golden Richards).